christian-fei/xpepperify/README.md

 2. grab your google plus profile picture

-3. make the script executable with `chmod +x xpepperify.sh`
+3. make the script executable with `chmod +x xpepperify`

 4. watermark your image.
 You have the following options: